The Wrong Initiative

 A Flow of Life

-It is written in the Gemara that a person should recite a hundred blessings every day (Pesachim 117a), and the Tur tells us that King Dovid was the source of this law.
+It is written in the Gomorrah that a person should recite a hundred blessings every day (Pesachim 117a), and the Tur tells us that King Dovid was the source of this law.
 There was once a plague in which a hundred Jews were dying every day, and no one knew why it had begun or how to end it.
 Finally, through Divine inspiration, Dovid told everyone to say a hundred blessings every day.
 When his advice was followed, the plague came to an end (Menachot 43b).

 The explanation is as follows.
 Physical life depends on a constant flow of spiritual life and energy from heaven to the soul; and death is caused by a cessation of that flow.
-Dovid understood that the life-flow from above is prompted, at least in part, by the “awakening from below” which is made by the Jewish people in their avodat HaShem.
+Dovid understood that the life-flow from above is prompted, at least in part, by the “awakening from below” which is made by the Jewish people in their avodat Hashem.
 Since the life-flow from above was insufficient, it must have been that the “awakening from below” was also insufficient, and hence it was necessary to give God more “satisfaction” from the service of the Jewish people.
 With Divine inspiration, Dovid understood that the blessings and praises that go up to God from the lower worlds would provide such “satisfaction,” and hence they would engender a new flow of life from above.

 We too must draw down a flow of spiritual life and energy into the world, and one way to do this is by following Dovid’s advice, by saying a hundred blessings each day, and by saying them clearly, audibly, and with concentration.
 This is especially important when we have young children at home, for then they will learn to recite blessings properly, and this will draw down spiritual life and sustenance into the home.